Legal Content Marketing · Canada

 Your practice area pages are the most important pages on your website.
 They describe what you do, who you help, and why someone should choose your firm.
 They also need to rank for competitive keywords like "personal injury lawyer Toronto" or "family law firm Calgary."

 Most law firm practice area pages are thin.
 A paragraph or two, copied from a template.
-We write substantive practice area content that demonstrates genuine expertise and gives search engines enough signal to rank the page.
+That's not enough.

 Social Media Content

-Social media for law firms is not about going viral.
-It is about maintaining visibility with referral sources, past clients, and your local professional community.
-We write posts for LinkedIn, Facebook, and other platforms that position your lawyers as knowledgeable, approachable experts.
+Social media for law firms isn't about going viral.
+It's about maintaining visibility with referral sources, past clients, and your local professional community.
+We handle the planning and writing side: drafting LinkedIn posts that position your lawyers as knowledgeable, approachable experts, creating content calendars that keep publishing consistent, and adapting blog content into social-friendly formats.
 For a full breakdown of how social media fits into legal marketing, read our social media marketing guide.

 Guest Posts and Third-Party Content